 The agriculture industry needs an efficient solution for collecting, organizing, and distributing sensor data in a natural environment.
 In [2] sensor data is shown to provide the industry with the ability to recognize, target, and treat yield-effecting conditions.
 IoT4Ag is developing a system to meet this need.

-In 2020A paper [1] published in 2020 uses a similar idea for LoRaWAN applications in IoT4Ag to monitor food storage, but they differ in our goals in certain criteria.
-One example is the use of Wi-Fi to connect the nodes to the internet and relay the LoRaWAN packets, which we will not be doing and in turn eliminating some of the power used to have an idle Wi-Fi connection.
-Our ambition it to make out LoRaWAN node to operate with the lowest power consumption we can manage whilst still transmitting our sensor data at the frequency we need it.
+In 2020, [1] published similar use of LoRaWAN in IoT4Ag for monitoring food storage.
+Their process differs in both external systems and environmental constraints.
+Like our design, their nodes transmit sensor data over LoRaWAN.
+The sensors monitor food storage in a powered environment, whereas our sensors will operate underground using stored power.
+Their Internet connection uses Wi-Fi, whereas ours uses a Starlink modem.
+Eliminating the idle Wi-Fi connection allows us to achieve lower power use and operate in fully remote environments.
+Our ambition is to make a LoRaWAN node to operate with the lowest power consumption we can manage whilst still transmitting our sensor data at the frequency we need it.